 Before we are going to install the Unifi Controller on the Raspberry Pi we first going to

 By default, the Pi is using DHCP to get an Ip address.
 This means that a reboot can cause it to get a new Ip address, which will make it hard to manage it with SSH or to open the Unifi Controller.

 So we are going to set a static Ip Address on the network interface:

-- First let’s check what the current address is, type:
+- First, let’s check the current network details.
+Type: ifconfig

 In this case, we set the IP address to 192.168.1.210 and the address of the internet router is 192.168.1.1.
 You also need to set the domain_name_servers, by default entering the router’s address is enough.

 ipaddress should you pick?
 If you don’t know your network layout, keep the first 3 parts of the address the same and choose a value between the 200 and 240 at the end.

 When done save and close the file by pressing